limbenkep/introduction-to-web/README.md

    button is clicked which always clears statistics, or if the text is changed.
 The statistics were computed using the formula provided in the project description.
 To implement the highlighter that shows what character is next, each character in the text was enclosed in a span element and a yellow background color was applied to the span element of the character to be highlighted.
+I used two background images, one that covers the whole screen and one for the body of the webpage.
+This project has been published on the student web and cn be access through http://studenter.miun.se/~holi1900/project.

 ### Discussion
 In this project, I have done all the implementations for the B grade and present a working program that measures the typing speed and accuracy of the user.
 I think the project description was very elaborate and provided useful tips that helped alot in the implementation of this project.
-In the course of this project I have learnt how to add store data in a json file, how to read a json file through a server and how to convert json object to javasript objects.
+In the course of this project I have learnt how to store data in a json file, how to read a json file through a server and how to convert json object to javasript objects.
 I also learnt how to use @font face to incorporate non generic font types and @keyframes animate to add animation.
-I also learnt how to link multiple functions in js to produce the dependencies in the different parts of a program.
+I also learnt how to add audio using javascript, how to create html element is javascript and how to link multiple functions in js to interconnect different parts of the program.
 I also appreciate the feedback in the forum during the course of the project.
 The project was an appropriate evaluation for this course.